xregistry/spec/core/spec.md

 rule if a standard HTTP header name is to be used instead (e.g. `contenttype` MUST use `Content-Type`).

-Top-level map attributes whose values are of scalar types, MUST also appear as HTTP headers (each key having it's own HTTP header) and in those cases the HTTP header names will be of the form: `xRegistry-ATTRIBUTENAME-KEYNAME`.
+Top-level map attributes whose values are of scalar types MUST also appear as HTTP headers (each key having it's own HTTP header) and in those cases the HTTP header names will be of the form: `xRegistry-ATTRIBUTENAME-KEYNAME`.
 Note that map keys MAY contain the `-` character, so any `-` after the 2nd `-` is